 Thanks for checking out our blog!
-We are currently in Indonesia
+We are currently in Baja California

-When we left for Mexico in July of 2011, we had no idea our travels would turn in to so much more!
+We quit our jobs and left for Mexico in July of 2011.
+We had no idea our travels would turn in to so much more!
 Originally, we decided to try travelling for six months and if it did not work out, we'd go home.
-We have found that by staying in one place for a longer time, say one month, gives us the opportunity to not only experience the neighborhood, but to learn the histories of places we visit and the rhythm of life.
+We found that by staying in one place for a longer time, say one month, gave us the opportunity to not only experience the neighborhood, but to learn the histories of places we visit and the rhythm of life.

 Once back in Mexico, we stayed an additional six months in three different cities.
 In total, we drove over 30,000 miles in Mexico and Central America.